 The job of the posterior cruciate ligament is to stop the tibia (shin) from moving back too far in relation to the femur (thigh).

-A PCL injury happens when a powerful force goes through the top of the tibia, pushing it backwards.
+So what causes a PCL tear?
+A PCL injury happens when a powerful force goes through the top of the tibia, pushing it backwards and thus stretching the posterior cruciate ligament.
 This may be a result of:

-1) Car Accident: Dashboard injuries, where the knee is bent and the shin hits the car dashboard is the most common cause of PCL tears
+1) Car Accident: Dashboard injuries, where the knee is bent and the shin hits the car dashboard pushing the knee into hyperflexion is the most common cause of PCL tears

 2) Fall: Falling onto a bent knee with the foot pointing downwards is the most common sporting PCL injury